bioinfodlsu/bioinfodlsu.github.io/_pages/join_us.md

 A: Python and R are usually used in this field, but any language works depending on the type of project you are creating (software, web application, pipeline, etc.).

 Q: What are some research projects that I could do for my thesis? <br>
-A: You may view our [publications](/publications) page to see what type of research projects we have done so far that may interest you.
+A: You may view our [projects](/projects) and [publications](/publications) page to see what type of research projects we have done so far that may interest you.

-Q: Does the laboratory hold meetings? <br>
+Q: Does the laboratory hold regular meetings? <br>
 A: Yes!
 We hold weekly hour-long meetings for any announcements and have members present their progress on their research projects.

 Q: Can I do a short internship at the lab? <br>